 The primary objective of City investment activity is the preservation of principal in the overall portfolio.
-Each investment transaction shall be conducted in a manner designed to avoid principal losses, whether they are from securities defaults or erosion of market value.
+Each investment transaction shall be conducted in a manner designed to avoid loss of principal whether from securities defaults or erosion of market value.
 The manner in which the City ensures safety of principal is presented in Section 4.2, "Ensuring Safety of Principal."